Are you having a hard time structuring your hero’s journey? You’re not alone.

-Here are a few things to keep in mind when you’re writing this stage:
+Keep these things in mind when you’re writing this stage:

 - What sorts of challenges does this new world bring to our character?
-How are those challenges exacerbated by the hero’s character flaws?
+Are those challenges exacerbated by the hero’s character flaws?

 - How will the hero overcome these challenges, or will they?

-- How will the hero grow from these challenges, and how will that growth impact the way they face future problems?
+- How Could the hero grow from these challenges, and how will that growth impact the way they face future problems?

-- How will the character be changed forever by the Ultimate Boon?
+- Will the character be changed forever by the Ultimate Boon?
 This is the climax of your novel and the place where all the character’s experience and trials culminate, so it should have a big impact on them as a person which builds on how they started out.

 Phew!
 The hero has gone on the adventure of a lifetime.
 The Death Star is in pieces, Sauron is defeated, and Elizabeth and Darcy are in love.
 Now what?